-CONSUMER DIRECT KATIE BECKETT PROGRAM - OPTIONAL FORM AUTHORIZED REPRESENTATIVE AGREEMENT
+CARE NETWORK KATIE BECKETT PROGRAM - OPTIONAL FOR AUTHORIZED REPRESENTATIVE AGREEME

 Member Name

-First Name: Last Name:
+First Name: Last Name:]

 Employer of Record (EOR) Name

 First Name: Last Name:

 A Member and/or their Guardian has the right to choose an Authorized Representative (AR).
 An AR may take some control for the Member and/or Employer.
 The AR will involve the Member and/or Employer as much as possible.
 Fill out the information below only if you want to appoint an AR.

 Authorized Representative (AR) Information

-First: Middle Last:
+First: Middle Last:]

-Maiden or Previous Last Name (if applicable):
+Maiden or Previous Last Name (if applicable):] [

 Mailing Address

-Address Line 1: Address Line 2:
+Address Line 1: Address Line 2:]

-City: State: Zip Code:
+City: State: Zip Code: 1

 Contact Details

 Email Address:

 Cell Phone: Home or Other Phone:

 Consumer Direct Care Network Tennessee (CDTN) can text me at the cell phone number above.
 I understand that carrier charges may apply.

 Personal Details

-Date of Birth: SSN: Gender: Male Female Prefer not to disclose
+Date of Birth: SSN: Gender: Male Female Prefer not to disclo se

 Relationship to Member: Spouse Parent/Step-Parent Child Sibling Grandparent

-□ Grandchild □ Non-Relative □ Legal Guardian/Power of Attorney
+☐ Grandchild ☐ Non-Relative ☐ Legal Guardian/Power of Attorney

 Terms and Conditions An AR must:

-Not be the Member's Worker Understand the Member and Employer's wishes Follow through on the Member's care choices Be available to the Member and Employer Be available to program managers Be at least 18 years old Submit to background checks, if required Keep Member and Employer personal information private An AR may: Complete and sign program related forms, paperwork, and service shifts.

-Perform Employer related duties, such as: Review Worker payroll Assist in managing Worker(s) Manage service authorizations
+Not be the Member's Worker Understand the Member and Employer's wishes Follow through on the Member and Employer Be available to the Member and Employer Be available to program managers Be at least 18 years old Submit to background checks, if required Keep Member and Employer personal information private An AR may: Complete and sign program related forms, paperwork, and service shifts.
+Perform Employer related duties, such as: Review Worker payroll Assist in managing Worker(s)